 Carnival Cruise Line is one of the most popular mainstream cruise lines at sea.
 Known for their affordability and most "fun ships" at sea, a cruise onboard a Carnival ship is sure to leave you with great memories and perhaps a countdown for your next cruise!

-Today, Carnival has 24 ships in their fleet with another 3 expected to enter service between 2023 and 2024.
+Today, Carnival has 27 ships in their fleet with another 4 expected to enter service between 2025 and 2028.
 Their ships range from 70,000 to over 184,000 gross registered tons!
-In fact, the Carnival Destiny -- which has since been renamed to Carnival Sunshine -- was the first-ever cruise ship to exceed 100,000 gross registered tons when she debuted in 1996!
+In fact, the Carnival Destiny, which has since been renamed to Carnival Sunshine, was the first-ever cruise ship to exceed 100,000 gross registered tons when she debuted in 1996!

-While Carnival may not have the largest ships at sea, they are certainly filled with fun and unique experiences.
+While Carnival may not have the largest ships at sea, they are filled with fun and unique experiences.
 In 2021, for instance, they became the first cruise line to feature a roller coaster at sea with the introduction BOLT onboard the Excel Class' Mardi Gras.
-The third Excel Class, Carnival Jubilee, is expected to debut in December 2023.
+The third Excel Class, Carnival Jubilee, debuted in December 2023.

 Below, we have broken down Carnival Cruise Line's entire fleet based on ship size!